Actindo-AG/Documentation/Payments/Overview/01_General.md

 - The *Global Driver Management* module version 4.0.3 or higher is installed.
 - The *Accounting* module version 4.2.1 or higher is installed.
 - If in use, the *Order Management* module version XXX or higher is installed.
-- If in use, the *RetailSuite Banking* module version XXX or higher is installed.
+- If in use, the *Payment processing* module version XXX or higher is installed.